Kärcher Wet and dry vacuum cleaners NT 75/2 Ap Me Tc

 High-performance, dual-motor wet/dry vacuum cleaner for professional use.
 Effective air-blast cleaning of the flat pleated filter maintains virtually constant cleaning power.

-The NT 75/2 Ap Me Tc is a high-performance wet and dry vacuum cleaner featuring the ApClean technology for consistently high suction power and long work intervals.
-The robust 75-litre stainless steel container is ideal for large quantities of dirt and can be emptied easily thanks to its tilting chassis.
-The vacuum cleaner has a compact turbine housing with an integrated filter cover for easy removal of the large flat pleated filter.
-The effective semi-automatic ApClean filter cleaning system ensures suction power is always high, while also enabling longer work intervals and a long filter lifetime.
-The NT 75/2 Ap Me Tc also features an electronic fill level control, which guarantees that the maximum permitted fill level is not exceeded during wet vacuum cleaning.
-The absorbed liquids can be easily disposed of via a permanently attached, oil-resistant drain hose.
-Thanks to the convenient clip system, accessories can be attached to the vacuum cleaner quickly and easily.
-The machine is fitted with a hose storage device, an accessories holder and a large storage area (e.g. for tools).
-Two large castors and two steering rollers give the NT 75/2 Ap Me Tc all the portability it needs.
+The NT 75/2 Ap Me Tc is a high-performance wet/dry vacuum cleaner with the ApClean system for constantly high cleaning power and uninterrupted use.
+The robust 75-litre tank is ideal for large dirt volumes and is easy to empty thanks to the tilting chassis.
+This vacuum cleaner has a compact turbine casing with integrated filter cover for easy removal of the large flat pleated filter.
+Effective semi-automatic ApClean filter cleaning provides constantly high cleaning power, uninterrupted use and long filter life.
+The NT 75/2 Ap Me Tc also features electronic fill level monitoring This ensures that the maximum allowable fill volume is not exceeded with wet vacuuming.
+Vacuumed liquids can be easily be emptied via an oil-resistant drain hose.
+Accessories can be attached to the vacuum cleaner quickly and easily using the practical clip system.
+The device has a hose storage compartment, an accessory compartment and a large storage area (e. g. for tools).
+Two large trestle wheels and two steering rollers give the NT 75/2 Ap Me Tc good mobility.

 Features and benefits